oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

     ...
 ```

-The above will fail as this implicitly removes
+This fails because it implicitly removes
 the MBean types `SelfTuning` and `WorkManager`.

 _Deleting cross-referenced MBeans_